kawansoft/SympleGit-Java/README.md

 1. Enhancing Javadoc Documentation and Improving code formatting.
 2. The `getStagedDiffAsStream()` method in `GitDiff` was added manually due to the possibility of the command returning a large volume of data.

- This approach also extends to all unit tests, which were similarly produced by GPT-4.

 The generation process for these classes utilized a single, parameterized prompt.
 This prompt included three specific parameters:

 - `${0}`: Represents the [class name].